AdguardTeam/AdguardKnowledgeBase/01.general/09.license-key/01.outdated-licenses/docs.en.md

 Mobile licenses remained unchanged and platform-limited (they can still only be used on phones or tablets).

 Premium licenses also remained unchanged and platform-limited.
-And although **Premium licenses are now displayed in your personal account by the total number of devices**, they can still be activated on dektop + mobile set of devices.
+And although **Premium licenses are now displayed in your personal account by the total number of devices**, they can still be activated on desktop + mobile set of devices.

 For example, this is how the 1+1 key looks like:

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/legacy-licenses/1.outdatedlicenses_en.png" style="border: 1px solid #efefef; max-width: 600px; padding: 2px;">

-*But despite the total number of devices (2) it can be activatd on 1 desktop and 1 mobile device.*
+*But despite the total number of devices (2) it can be activated on 1 desktop and 1 mobile device.*